rednafi/hook-slinger/README.md

 Copy the default token value from the description corpus, then click the green button on the top right that says **Authorize**, and paste the value in the prompt box.
 Click the **Authorize** button again and that'll conclude the login step.
 In your production application, you should implement a robust authentication system or at least change this default token.

 To send a webhook, you'll need a URL where you'll be able to make the POST request.
 For this demonstration, let's pick this [webhook site](https://webhook.site/) service to monitor the received webhooks.
-It gives you a unique URL against which you'll be able to make the post requests and monitor them in a dashboard like this:
+It gives you a unique URL against which you'll be able to make the POST requests and monitor them in a dashboard like this:

 ![Webhook Site](./art/webhook_site.png)